An Agentic Operationalization of DISARM for FIMI Investigation on Social Media: Methods

 \subsubsection{{Exploratory data analysis (EDA)}}

 The workflow begins with its first iteration by ingesting raw social media data into a SQL-queryable format.
 The first iteration performs an EDA that captures the dataset's statistics--sums, unique accounts, temporal range, and platform-specific metadata--without conducting anomaly detection.
-This deferred approach ensures that subsequent findings are attributed to specific DISARM techniques rather than generic anomalies.
+This deferred approach avoids premature attribution, allowing DISARM alignment to be established only in the later technique-guided iterations.